 Record-Breaking Warmth Expected Thursday and Friday

-Gusty breezes subside quickly this evening after sunset and wind becomes light to calm overnight.
-With clear skies and dry air in place, temperatures should dip into the upper 40s just before sunrise.
+Gusty breezes subsided fast this evening and wind remains light to calm overnight.
+Temperatures are already falling quicker than last night and early morning lows may briefly dip into the upper 40s with clear skies.

 Breezes will be lighter Thursday and Friday, so Red Flag Warnings may not be re-issued, however, we are still very dry and very warm, so we keep an elevated brush fire risk into the weekend.